tmahmood/rs-orm/README.md

 NOTE: It's not meant to be anything serious, [Diesel](http://diesel.rs/guides/getting-started/) is way to go if you want something real.
 This was just a fun project.

+Here's a example code, how it supposed to work:

+# Defining Models

 ```rust
     model!( struct Survey {
                     title: String,